eProsima/Integration-Service-docs/docs/ros1.rst

 ------------

 To prepare the deployment and setup the environment, you need to have *eProsima Integration-Service* correctly installed in your system.
-To do so, please follow the steps delined in :ref:`Getting Started <getting started>` and read carefully the :ref:`Important remarks <important remarks>` section.
+To do so, please follow the steps delined in :ref:`Getting Started <getting_started>` and read carefully the :ref:`Important remarks <important_remarks>` section.

-To get this example working, the following equirements must be met:
+To get this example working, the following requirements must be met:

 - Having *ROS1* Melodic installed, with the *pub-echo* example working.
 - Having the `HelloWorldExample <https://github.com/eProsima/SOSS-DDS/tree/doc/examples/examples/common/HelloWorldExample>`_